VBCI

-The Véhicule Blindé de Combat d'Infanterie (English: Armoured Infantry Fighting Vehicle) or VBCI is a French Infantry fighting vehicle designed and manufactured by GIAT Industries (now Nexter Systems) and Renault Trucks Defense to replace the AMX-10P.
+The véhicule blindé de combat d'infanterie (English: armoured infantry fighting vehicle) or VBCI is a French Infantry fighting vehicle designed and manufactured by GIAT Industries (now Nexter Systems) and Renault Trucks Defense (now Arquus) to replace the AMX-10P.
 The first units entered active service with the French Army in 2008.
-630 units were ordered and full delivery was completed in 2018.
-Spain and the UK have notably shown interest in acquiring the vehicle but ultimately opted for domestic options instead.
+A total of 630 units were ordered and full delivery was completed in 2018.
+They are available in two core variants, the VCI infantry fighting vehicle and the VPC command post vehicle.

 The VBCI is built on an aluminium hull which carries a modular THD steel and titanium armour that can be replaced in the field.
-The 8x8 wheeled design was chosen to make the VBCI more comfortable, less costly as well as easier to maintain on war theaters than a tracked vehicle would be, while giving it sufficient mobility to complement the Leclerc tank.
-The VBCI is also designed to be transportable by the Airbus A400M, thanks to an empty mass of less than 18 tons.
+The 8x8 wheeled design was chosen to make the VBCI more comfortable as well as easier and less costly to maintain on war theaters than a tracked vehicle would be, while giving it sufficient mobility to complement the Leclerc tank.
+The VBCI is also designed to be transportable by the Airbus A400M.